yal054/yal054.github.io/_pages/about.md

 This is Yang, coming from Beijing, China.
 I feel very fortunate that I am still on the career path to realizing my childhood dream, which is to become a scientist.
 I can vividly remember the summer days I spent, 25 years ago, collecting all kinds of insects.
 This made me always curious about nature since I was a child.

-I am currently a postdoctoral fellow in [Dr. Bing Ren's laboratory](http://renlab.sdsc.edu/), at UC San Diego.
-I am interested in epigenomics, chromatin architecture and single-cell technologies.
+I am currently an Assistant Professor in the Department of Neurosurgery & Genetics at Washington University School of Medicine (WUSM) in St. Louis.
+Prior to joining WUSM, I am a postdoctoral fellow in [Dr. Bing Ren's laboratory](http://renlab.sdsc.edu/), at UC San Diego.
+In July 2018, I got my PhD Degree from School of Life Science, Tsinghua Univeristy under the supervision of Prof. Zhi John Lu.
 In July 2013, I got my Bachelor’s Degree in Biological Sciences and Laws at Sichuan Univeristy.
-In July 2018, I got my PhD Degree from School of Life Science, Tsinghua Univeristy under the supervision of Prof. Zhi John Lu.

 Research Focus
 ======